cyberbotics/webots-doc/reference/jointparameters.md

-The `position` field is a scalar representing an angle (in radians) or a distance (in meters) computed with respect to the initial `translation` and `rotation` of the `Joint`'s `Solid` child.
-If its value is zero, then the `Joint`'s child is *by definition* set with its initial `translation` and `rotation`.
-For a joint with one or two rotational degrees of freedom (e.g., `HingeJoint`, `Hinge2Joint`), the `position` field value is the rotation angle around one the joint axes that was applied to the `Joint`'s child initially in zero position.
-For a slider joint, `position` is the translation length along the sliding axis that was applied to the `Joint`'s child initially in zero position.
+The `position` field is a scalar representing an angle (in radians) or a distance (in meters) computed with respect to the initial `translation` and `rotation` of the [Joint](reference/joint.md#joint)'s [Solid](reference/solid.md#solid) child.
+If its value is zero, then the [Joint](reference/joint.md#joint)'s child is *by definition* set with its initial `translation` and `rotation`.
+For a joint with one or two rotational degrees of freedom (e.g., [HingeJoint](reference/hingejoint.md#hingejoint), [Hinge2Joint](reference/hinge2joint.md#hinge2joint)), the `position` field value is the rotation angle around one the joint axes that was applied to the [Joint](reference/joint.md#joint)'s child initially in zero position.
+For a slider joint, `position` is the translation length along the sliding axis that was applied to the [Joint](reference/joint.md#joint)'s child initially in zero position.

-For example if we have a `HingeJoint` and a `position` field value of 1.5708, this means that this `HingeJoint` is 90 degrees from its initial rotation with respect to the hinge rotation axis.
+For example if we have a [HingeJoint](reference/hingejoint.md#hingejoint) and a `position` field value of 1.5708, this means that this [HingeJoint](reference/joint.md#joint) is 90 degrees from its initial rotation with respect to the hinge rotation axis.
 The values passed to the `wb_motor_set_position()` function are specified with respect to the zero position.
 The values of the `minStop` and `maxStop` fields are also defined with respect to the zero position.